 Why the Weebly Acquisition?

 The whole point of acquiring Weebly was to allow Square to expand into e-commerce.
-As a result of the acquisition, it became possible for Square to work with equal success in both offline and online commerce.
-That means that now Square can become an omnichannel commerce platform par excellence.
+As a result of the acquisition, it became possible for Square to have equal success in both offline and online commerce.
+Successful they certainly have been – after the acquisition, the company saw a dramatic growth in profits.

 Square calls this Square–Weebly union the one cohesive solution for merchants and their ventures.